decretist/Dissertation/Chapter3/chapter3.markdown

 Eusebius, *Ecclesiastical History* 6.23.2.

-[57] Monastic modes of text production were gradually replaced by commercial modes of production, e.g., around the University of Paris.
-See Richard H. and Mary A. Rouse, *Manuscripts and their Makers:
-Commercial Book Producers in Medieval Paris 1200-1500.*
+[57] Monastic modes of text production were gradually replaced by commercial ones, e.g., around the University of Paris.
+See Richard H. and Mary A. Rouse, *Manuscripts and their Makers: Commercial Book Producers in Medieval Paris 1200-1500.*

 [58] Pennington, “The Biography of Gratian, the Father of Canon Law,” 362.